Studley, Warwickshire: History

 The manor of Studley is recorded twice in the Domesday Book mostly as part of the lands of William son of Courbucion; who was appointed Sheriff of Warwick soon after 1086; where it reads:

 "In Ferncombe Hundred in Stodlei (Studley) 4 hides.
 Land for 11 ploughs.
 In lordship 2; 3 slaves.
 19 villagers with a priest and 12 smallholders have 9 ploughs.
 A mill at 5s; meadow, 24 acres; a salt house which pays 19 packloads of salt; woodland 1 league long and ½ a league wide.
 The value was and is 100s.
 Swein held it freely."

 A further holding is listed as part of the land of William Bonavallet:

 "William holds 1 hide in Stodlei from William.
 Land for 2 ploughs.
 In lordship 1 plough.
 Meadow 4 acres; woodland 3 furlongs long and 2 furlongs wide.
 Value 10s.
 Godric held it freely."

 In the medieval period it was the site of a castle, the old castle was located just north of what is now St Mary's Church, and was possibly built around 1135-40, all that remains now is a circular rampart and ditch.
 This castle is unrelated to the nearby 19th-century house called Studley Castle.
-There is also the remains of a medieval priory.
-The Augustinian priory was founded in the 12th century by Peter Corbizun but was closed at the dissolution under Henry VIII and was used as a source of stone for other local buildings.
+There is also the remains of Studley Priory: The Augustinian priory was founded in the 12th century by Peter Corbizun but was closed at the dissolution under Henry VIII and was used as a source of stone for other local buildings.
 Nothing remains today apart from the use of the name priory in a few local building names such as Priory Farm, which now much modernised, embodies a few fragmentary portions of a conventual building.
 A gabled west wall of stone rubble contains the remains of a large 14th-century window.
 A few medieval sculptured fragments are built on to the walls.

+Like neighbouring Reddich, Studley's growth rested on the manufacture of needles and fishing tackle, and industry which was first recorded in 1695.
+In 1800 James Pardow applied steam power to needle making, and opened a factory on Mill Road.

 The Studley Inclosure Act 1817 (57 Geo.
 3. c.
 43 Pr.) inclosed land in the parish.